richardharrington/hs-monkeys/README.md

 monkeys
 ==========

-A project with buttons about monkeys and one's life's purpose.
+A project about buttons, monkeys, and your life's purpose.